 Have Guts, Got Glory

-You probably already know the vital role that your microbiome plays in your overall health, but did you know that the trillions of microbes that reside in your gut have a starring role in your immune function?
+You probably already know the vital role that your microbiome plays in your overall health, but did you know that the trillions of microbes that reside in your gut have a starring role in supporting your immune function?
 It’s true—nearly 80% of your immune system is situated in your digestive tract, and your friendly flora that live there work very hard to keep you healthy.
-Not only do your probiotics help to reinforce and protect your gut barrier (and thus your bloodstream) against toxins and harmful microbes, but they also compete for space to crowd out the bad guys, increase antibody levels, produce antimicrobial molecules, lower pH levels, and regulate signaling pathways in immune and intestinal cells.6
+Not only do your friendly flora help to maintain the strength of your gut barrier (and thus help keep your bloodstream free of toxins and harmful microbes), but research also indicates that they also compete for space to crowd out the bad guys, increase antibody levels, produce antimicrobial molecules, lower pH levels, and regulate signaling pathways in immune and intestinal cells.6

 In fact, there’s hardly a component of immune function that your beneficial bacteria aren’t involved in!
 This is all great news, because athletes are already one step ahead when it comes to microbial health—research has shown that athletes have a much higher diversity (a biomarker of good overall health) of gut microbiota than people with more sedentary lifestyles.7 Even better, the diverse microbiomes of athletes are often comprised of strains that actually enhance athletic performance by helping to regenerate cells, repair damaged tissue and muscle, and more efficiently convert food into energy.8

 So, as an athlete, it’s a bit of a catch 22: you have a more diverse bacterial makeup than the average person, but you are also more prone to feeling under the weather following intense training due to the toll it takes on your system.
-The good news is that recent research is shedding light on a solution to this conundrum—athletes can further bolster their immune system with probiotic supplementation and be better positioned to leave upper respiratory issues in the dust.
+The good news is that recent research is shedding light on a solution to this conundrum—athletes can help support their immune system with probiotic supplementation to keep their upper respiratory health going strong.

 How to Harness the Power of Probiotics

-An ever-growing number of studies are showing that daily probiotic supplementation by high-intensity athletes can help them maintain their upper respiratory well-being:
+An ever-growing number of studies are demonstrating that daily probiotic supplementation by high-intensity athletes can help them maintain their upper respiratory well-being:

-Many probiotic strains are helpful in supporting the immune system, but one in particular—L. Plantarum 6595—has been shown to support immune defense in sensitive groups, such as the elderly and athletes.
-This means that you have more targeted bacteria in your corner during that “open window” period after intensive exercise when you need the most protection against upper respiratory issues.12
+Many probiotic strains are helpful in supporting the immune system, but research indicates that one in particular—L. Plantarum 6595—can support immune defense in sensitive groups, such as the elderly and athletes.
+This means that you have more targeted bacteria in your corner during that “open window” period after intensive exercise when your upper respiratory system benefits most from support.12

 How to Make Your Offense Your Best Defense

 As an athlete, you put a lot of blood, sweat, and tears into getting stronger, faster, and better at what you love to do.
-The good news is that we now know that one of the most important (and effective) aspects of nutrition for athletes is building up a healthy microbiome that empowers you to achieve your fitness goals and perform at your best, while helping you avoid that frustrating downtime that can derail your progress.
+The good news is that we now know that one of the most important aspects of nutrition for athletes is maintaining a healthy microbiome that empowers you to achieve your fitness goals and perform at your best, while helping you avoid that frustrating downtime that can derail your progress.

 Being proactive about your microbial health can truly be your best defense when it comes to nasty upper respiratory tract issues.
 Follow these six simple steps to give your gut the support it needs to help you cross the finish line!

 1. Win with probiotics.
-A high-quality probiotic supplement should be at the top of your list when it comes to optimal immune health.
-For the best chance at staying well through all the competition seasons, athletes need a formula that’s designed specifically for their unique training needs, like PRO-Compete.
-Formulated with six targeted strains (including L. plantarum 6595!) that support optimal stamina, energy levels, and endurance, PRO-Compete also promotes immune and upper respiratory health to keep you at the top of your game.
+A high-quality probiotic supplement should be at the top of your list when it comes to supporting immune health.
+For the best chance at staying well through all the competition seasons, athletes benefits most from a formula that’s designed specifically for their unique training needs, like PRO-Compete.
+Formulated with six targeted strains (including L. plantarum 6595!) that support optimal stamina, energy levels, and endurance, PRO-Compete also helps maintain immune and upper respiratory health to keep you at the top of your game.

 3. Toe the line with your oral microbiome.
 Immune health begins with oral health in your upper respiratory tract and, with all the microbes you ingest and inhale on a daily basis, it makes sense that maintaining upper respiratory health starts with the beneficial bacteria that reside in your mouth, ears, nose, and throat.
-So, in addition to populating your gut with probiotics, make sure your upper respiratory tract is teeming with armies of the good guys by incorporating PRO-Dental, a chewable, oral probiotic with strains that activate your immune system from head to toe.
+So, in addition to maintaining your balanced gut with probiotics, make sure your upper respiratory tract stays teeming with armies of the good guys by incorporating PRO-Dental, a chewable, oral probiotic with strains that support your immune system from head to toe.